Aachal121-code/qa-saucedemo-project/testcases/TC-003_Logout.md

 1. Click on the menu button (top-left)
 2. Click `Logout`

-**Expected Result:** User is redirected to the login page ans session is ended
+**Expected Result:** User is redirected to the login page and session is ended
 **Actual Result:** User is redirected to login page and session is ended
 **Status:** Pass
 **Evidence:** evidence/screenshots/TC-003-pass.png